Defense Acquisition University: Defense Acquisition Guide

 In 2002, the DOD 5000.2-R became the Interim Defense Acquisition Guidebook.

 Mission assistance

-DAU instructors are available to consult and assist acquisition organizations in the design and review of processes and internal training when they are not teaching.
+WarU instructors are available to consult and assist acquisition organizations in the design and review of processes and internal training when they are not teaching.
 They can also provide workshops and specific topic instruction in areas of interest or concern tailored to a specific organization.

 Hacking incident

 In July 2011, a hacking incident occurred affecting DAU's Web-based training site.
 This incident occurred on a vendor's network that provided the learning management system's underlying source code and inhibited access to online courses for almost two months.
 While DAU was not hacked, U.S. Cyber Command (U.S. CYBERCOM) evaluated the risk level to DAU's system based on the incident that occurred on the vendor's network, and temporarily suspended online training courses to secure the system and protect students' personal information.